 FAYETTE, Mo.
 (KMIZ)

-The Fayette Police Department has asked for the Missouri Division of Drug and Crime Control to help investigate the shooting.
+Cpl.
+Kyle Green said Fayette's police chief asked for the state Division of Drug and Crime Control's help investigating the shooting.

 A neighbor told ABC 17 crews that they didn't hear anything, however, she said the police arrived around 5:30 p.m.
 She told crews that she has never seen any unusual activity in the area prior to this incident.